4ntoined/pokemonpy-package/log.md

 - Some new moves.
 	- focusing on signature moves
 - psychic terrain needs to block priority moves used against grounded mons
+- scald and scorching sands need to thaw a frozen target like fire-type moves

 * UPDATE: Big focus on moves.
 	* Lots of new moves with a focus on signature moves and status moves.